 A new study from Massachusetts General Hospital (MGH) found disturbing data about plummeting birth rates for babies with Down syndrome.
-Authored by Dr. Brian Skotko of MGH’s Down syndrome program, Gert de Graaf of the Dutch Down Syndrome Foundation, and Frank Buckley of Down Syndrome Education International, the study analyzed three years’ worth of data from every country in Europe.
+Authored by Dr. Brian Skotko of MGH’s Down syndrome program, Gert de Graaf of the Dutch Down Syndrome Foundation, and Frank Buckley of Down Syndrome Education International, the study analyzed data from 2011 to 2015 from every country in Europe.
 The results are heartbreaking.

 The researchers aimed to find out how many babies with Down syndrome were being born in each country, as well as the overall number of people with Down syndrome living in each country.
 “People with DS were being counted sporadically, inconsistently, or not at all, depending on the country,” Skotko said in a press release.
 “But without an accurate estimate, it’s impossible for policymakers and advocacy organizations to determine how many resources and support services are needed for its Down syndrome population.”
 For countries with gaps in the data, they used statistical modeling.